CIE-UMSS/Surrogate_models_for_energy_plannin/README.md

-Surrogate models for  energy planning: Application to  Bolivian lowlands isolated communities
+Surrogate models for rural energy planning: Application to  Bolivian lowlands isolated communities
 ========================

 ### Description

 The purpose of this page is to serve as a permanent repository for the paper:

-"Surrogate models for  energy planning: Application to  Bolivian lowlands isolated communities"
+"Surrogate models for rural energy planning: Application to  Bolivian lowlands isolated communities"

 Inside this repository it is possible to find the scripts and data to reproduce the results of the paper.
 A brief explanation on how to do this is given below.
 It is important to note that the paper and this repository are meant to be read as one